jedlimlx/Coeus/README.md

 Coeus is a ChatBased reasearch development environment.

+INSTRUCTIONS: Run all code in python 3 IDLE.
+Make sure that all program files are in the same directory.
+Run Chatbot.py

 ===Goal Of The App===
 The goal of the app is to make it easier for people to research in a easier and less complex way, It is mainly helpful for secondary research, primary data analysis(from surveys etc.) and mathematical functions needed for